-- Print and review Section 1 of the 2013-2014 Transfer Easy As 1,2,3 Worksheet and determine your cost for the year.
+- Review the 2015-16 Cost of Attendance and determine your cost for the year.
 Please plan ahead for books and supplies.
 UDM does not issue book vouchers.

-- Complete Section 2 of the 2013-2014 Transfer Easy As 1,2,3 Worksheet to determine if you have any out of pocket cost.
+- Determine if you have any out of pocket cost.

 - Now that you have determined the financial aid sources that you would like to use, please select "accept" or "decline" button for each source listed on your TitanConnect Award Screen.
 You also have the opportunity to select an amount less than the total offered.